 - Medik8 Pore Cleansing Gel Intense (£22)

 I do these two to three times a week because my skin is kind of thicker, and I have quite large pores.
 You must always be careful when dealing with any acids.
 Avoid the eye area and your lip lines.

 At night I’d recommend using the Medik8 Sleep Glycolic (£39) for extra skin-refining benefits.

 4. Moisturize for balanced hydration

-Over-moisturizing, when you have combination or oily skin, can be a big trigger for large pores, however, moisturizing is still important.
+Over-moisturizing, when you have a combination or oily skin, can be a big trigger for large pores.
+However, moisturizing is still important.
 I’m gonna let you on a little secret that has saved me throughout the years.

 I always check my moisturizers for the following ingredients: